svey-xyz/site-template/README.md

 ## Deployment

 Since this template makes use of Nextjs server functionality the most straightforward deployment option is with [Vercel](https://vercel.com).
 For more information on integrating Vercel deployments with your GitHub repo read [here](https://vercel.com/docs/deployments/git#deploying-a-git-repository).

+To enable deployment status previews in your GitHub repo ensure that the Vercel project is setup to integrate with your repo.
+Also ensure that you add all the necessary env variables to the Vercel project.

 ## Roadmap